 - Can be referred to mainstream benefits and housing

 - May need some advice about steps that can be taking to avoid future re-presentations for support from social services

 - Are excluded from support and can return to the parent’s country of origin

-When section 17 support is being terminated because there has been a change of circumstances that means that a family can now claim welfare benefits and homelessness assistance, they will need to be given a notice period and support making these claims.
-Flexibility regarding the notice period may be required to allow for support to continue if there are delays in benefits being issued.
+When section 17 support is being terminated because there has been a change of circumstances that means that a family can now claim welfare benefits and homelessness assistance, they will need to be given a notice period and support with making these claims.

 Local authorities often see families re-present asking for assistance when they had previously received support from social services under section 17 of the Children Act 1989.
 Re-presentations may occur when a family fails to make a valid application when they apply for further leave, or if they extend their leave and have the NRPF condition imposed when they cannot in fact self-support with income from employment alone.
 Families on 10-year settlement routes need to renew their leave every 30 months.

 When support is terminated on the basis that the parents have been granted leave to remain with recourse to public funds it is important that the family are given advice with a view to preventing such problems:

 - The family should seek advice from an immigration adviser in good time before they need to apply to the Home Office to extend their leave.